Skip to main content

 Writing Samples

 Some schools will ask for a writing sample up front in mid-autumn.
 Others will request it at the time they decide on their initial interview list.
-Ideally, you should have at least two chapters of your dissertation approved by your committee, proofread, polished, and ready to go out as writing samples by mid-October.
+Ideally, you should have at least two chapters of your dissertation approved by your committee, proofread, polished, and ready to go out as writing samples by mid-September.
 If not, all is not lost.
 First send the completed chapter(s); when that source is exhausted, send a copy of your best seminar paper, with the dates and course information removed.
 If you like, you may write a brief note explaining that the paper represents your research interests beyond the dissertation.
 Some departments ask for two or more writing samples: simply send more seminar papers (and rush to get the next chapter finished!).
 Do NOT include an unfinished chapter in your initial application: on this first sweep, they are interested only in polished work.
 If and when a department asks to see the entire dissertation as it stands (which may happen in late December or January), that is the time to confer with your director, deciding along with him or her which chunks of writing to send and how best to contextualize them.

 This having been said, you should be aware that search committees will infer from your choice to send seminar papers as writing samples that your dissertation is not finished.
 Meet this problem head on.
 Write the paragraph of your cover letter that describes your dissertation in a highly authoritative and organized fashion; send an abstract of the dissertation, with clear chapter divisions, with the rest of your materials; and if you get to the interview stage, be ready to answer the skeptical question, “So how close to completion is your dissertation?” with aplomb.
 Of course, you may indeed have only one or two chapters finished at the time of the interview: in this case, be honest, but be sure to express confidently (and in detail) the degree to which you have researched and planned the remaining chapters.